slurmulon/dynamic-interval/README.md

    * ##### `clearTimeout`

-     Defines how how to clear or cancel a timeout
+     Defines how to clear or cancel a timeout

      - **Type**: `Function`
      - **Signature**: `clearTimeout(id: TimeoutID)`